molochdao/handbook/dao-member-policies/member-working-groups/treasury-management.md

 # Treasury Management

-MolochDAO currently lacks an adequate treasury committee or guild tasked with managing the assets accumulated from reciprocal grants to replenish the DAO treasury.
-Members are encouraged to consider the best way to attend to this need.
+At the time of this writing, MolochDAO has a substantial treasury that is only being depleated.
+If the DAO is to continue to fund public goods, a committee or guild will need to manage and replenish the treasury.
+Anyone intersted in this task is encouraged to make it known in the Discord.
+Please reach out to a ReallyBoringGuild member in the get-involved channel.